singer-io/getting-started/README.md

 › export GITHUB_REPO_PATH=<github repo path>
 ```

-which will keep the values in your environment for the duration of
+which will keep the values in your environment for the duration of your
-your shell session.
+shell session.
+We recommend using a different Stitch token for each
+streamer, so these environment variables should probably not be stored in
+any user or global shell profiles.

 #### Run the GitHub streamer with the Stitch persister